Operating Expense Ratio Calculator

 If your OER is higher than desired, consider negotiating service contracts, implementing energy-efficient upgrades, or streamlining property management tasks.
 Small adjustments—like installing LED lighting or renegotiating insurance premiums—can reduce expenses without sacrificing quality.
 On the revenue side, reevaluating rental rates and exploring additional income sources such as parking fees or storage rentals can boost gross income, thereby lowering the ratio.

 While OER is a useful snapshot, it doesn’t capture every nuance of property performance.
 Unusual events like major repairs or temporary vacancies can distort the ratio for a short period.
-Additionally, a property might show a favorable OER yet still have a weak cash flow if debt payments are high.
+The calculation ignores debt service, capital expenditures, and tax impacts.
+Additionally, a property might show a favorable OER yet still have weak cash flow if financing costs are high.
 For a comprehensive picture, combine OER analysis with other metrics such as net operating income, debt service coverage ratio, and cash-on-cash return.

 Example Scenario